soulhotel/FirefoxCSS-userChrome-Window-Controls/README.md

 ### <ins>Additional Information</ins>
+###### :warning: the info below is conditional to my predefined styling, this resource file can definitely be altered to your desired outcome and even improved upon.
 - Mac OS compatibility is automatically handled through an OS media query.
 - Linux compatibility should require the user to apply a `user.js` file.
   - Linux compatibility is dependant on several factors such as DE and window decoration/theme application.